jcevanco/rcp_bmw_service_0x22/README.md

 Edit `src/pid_list.lua` to supply your specific PID list to query.

+PID Maps for certain vehicles can be found here: https://thesecretingredient.neocities.org/bmw

 ### Build Lua Script For Loading into RaceCapture Device

 ```sh